Walk INN - 16 Holywood Road, Belfast BT4 1NT

 • Pet food

 You could also consider donating a gift card for a food shop or café (we suggest ones that don’t serve alcohol).
-This way, they can choose meal they fancy most, even escape from elements for a short while.
+This way, they can choose the meal they fancy the most, and even escape from the elements for a short while.

-Additionally, more more cafes are choosing to try helping homeless with a pending coffee scheme, whereby you can buy an extra coffee leave it as ‘pending’ until someone comes in who can’t afford one.
-Ask if your regular cafe does this, if so contribute.
+Additionally, more and more cafes are choosing to try helping the homeless with a pending coffee scheme, whereby you can buy an extra coffee and leave it as ‘pending’ until someone comes in who can’t afford one.
+Ask if your regular cafe does this, and if so contribute.
 If they don’t, make a friendly suggestion to their management that they consider starting a similar scheme.

 Toiletries